johnfairh/TMLXMLToMarkdown/README.md

-This framework provides an APIs for converting an XML document created by SourceKit that describes the documentation comment of a Swift declaration to markdown that is correctly parsed by redcarpet.
+This framework provides an API for converting an XML document created by SourceKit that describes the documentation comment of a Swift declaration to markdown that is correctly parsed by redcarpet.